MicrosoftDocs/power-pages-docs/power-pages-docs/admin/copilot-governance.md

 ### Summarization API

 Power Pages summarization API lets end users get an AI generated summary of the content in the page.
-This API is built on top of the Power Pages Web API that provides data summarization on dataverse tables used in the pages.
+This API is built on top of the Power Pages Web API that provides data summarization on Dataverse tables used in the pages.
 Learn More ()

 ### Site copilot